szczyglis-dev/py-gpt/docs/source/models.rst

         launcher.run()

-To integrate your own model or provider into **PYGPT**, you can reference the sample classes located in the ``llm`` directory of the application.
+To integrate your own model or provider into **PyGPT**, you can reference the sample classes located in the ``llm`` directory of the application.
 These samples can act as an example for your custom class.
 Ensure that your custom wrapper class includes two essential methods: ``chat`` and ``completion``.
 These methods should return the respective objects required for the model to operate in ``chat`` and ``completion`` modes.